nextcloud/appstore/docs/developer.rst

 version
     * required
     * must be a `semantic version <http://semver.org/>`_ without build metadata, e.g. 9.0.1 or 9.1.0-alpha.1
-licence
+    * versions with one or more pre-release identifiers (e.g. ``-alpha.1``) are automatically detected and handled as beta versions (for beta release channels) licence
     * required
     * can occur multiple times with different licenses